Top 25 Physical Therapy Specialists Across the US

 Questions to Ask Your Physical Therapist

 Being prepared for your appointment helps you get the most out of your time with your doctor.
-Here are important questions to consider asking a physical therapist:
+Here are important questions to consider asking a physical therapist.

 What is causing my pain or movement problem, and what is my diagnosis?